Standing for legislative elections

 • the North (9 deputies), comprising the cantons of Diekirch, Redange, Wiltz, Clervaux and Vianden.

 The election uses the list system.
 In each electoral district, the political parties or groups of candidates running for office must compile candidate lists, on which the number of candidates may not exceed the number of deputies to be elected in the district.
-The candidate lists can be presented for only one or for several electoral districts.
+Independent candidates are considered as forming their own list.

 Who is concerned